XoopsDocs/about-tutorial/book/4operations.md

 # 4.0 Operating Instructions

-2.1 Home 2

-2.2 Page 4

-2.2.1 Add Page 4

-2.2.2 Edit Page 6

-2.2.3 Delete Page 8

-2.3 External Links 8

-2.3.1 Add External links 8

-2.3.2 External links 9

-2.3.2 remove external links 9

-3 Version Features: 10

-#2 Use (Management section):

-##2.1 Home
+##4.1 Admin Home

-When we visit the home page of the module management section, you can add, modify page information, and you can specify the sort function in the settings page and home page.
+When we visit the home page of the module management section, you can add, modify "About Us" pages, and you can specify the sort function in the settings page and home page.

 ![](../assets/image001.png)
 Reference Photos V1.0 admin1.1